Omicron166/syncthing-updater/README.md

 options:
   -h, --help            show this help message and exit -c CONFIG, --config CONFIG
-                        Path to the json config file --force               Replace the binary without checking the version --dry-run             Do not replace the binary --no-tqdm             Disable the download progress bar, tqdm is not required if this option is used
+                        Path to the json config file (config.json by default) --force               Replace the binary without checking the version --dry-run             Do not replace the binary --no-tqdm             Disable the download progress bar, tqdm is not required if this option is used